brodsa/re-vis-port/README.md

 | Yellow | [33m      | warnings                                        | Invalid data                            |
 | Cyan   | [96m      | questions or menus                              | Select a time period from 2000 and 2020 |

-In the orginal CI template, the red color of button was selected.
+In the original CI template, the red color of button was selected.
 This was changed to the black color to better fit with the background image.

 ---
 ## Features